jpedro/tablelize/readme.md

 # tablelize

-Formats a table (array of arrays) of strings by width.
+Prints out the values of a table (array of arrays) of strings nicely align by width.

 ### Usage